faranhamid/ON-TOP/SETUP_INSTRUCTIONS.md

 **Emma gives fallback responses?**
 - Check backend is running on http://localhost:3001
 - Verify your OpenAI API key is correct
+- If running the native app, ensure your frontend is using an HTTPS production API base URL (do not use localhost in release).

 **Backend not starting?**
 - Run `npm install` first